There are over 100 species of psyllids found throughout North America. Here’s how to control them naturally.

 Note: Psyllids are monophagous, which means that they are host specific (each species feeds on only one plant type).

-Life Cycle: Adults overwinter in crevices on tree trunks.
+Adults overwinter in crevices on tree trunks.
 In early spring they mate and females begin depositing orange-yellow eggs in the crevices about the buds, and after the foliage is out, on the leaves.
 Hatching occurs in 4-15 days.
 Yellow to green nymphs pass through five in instars in 2-3 weeks before reaching the adult stage.
 There are one to five generations per year depending on species.

-Psyllid Control: To get rid of psyllids naturally spray horticultural oil in early spring to destroy overwintering adults and eggs.
+To get rid of psyllids naturally spray horticultural oil in early spring to destroy overwintering adults and eggs.
 Beneficial insects, such as ladybugs and lacewing, are important natural predators of this pest.
 For best results, make releases when pest levels are low to medium.
 If populations are high, use a least-toxic, short-lived natural pesticide to establish control, then release predatory insects to maintain control.
 Insecticidal soap contains potassium salts of fatty acids, which penetrates and damages the outer shells of soft-bodied insect pests, causing dehydration and death within hours.
-If pest levels become intolerable, spot treat with botanical insecticides every 5-7 days.
+If pest levels become intolerable, spot treat with insecticides approved for organic use every 5-7 days.
 Thorough coverage of both upper and lower infested leaves is necessary for effective control.

 Tip: Do not over water or overfertilize – sucking insects like plants with high nitrogen levels and soft new growth.